WHO WE ARE

 Many people, especially younger people but not exclusively, who are interested in joining Rotary may be put off by the regular commitment of lunch and may prefer something far less formal such as meeting in a café, pub or people’s homes.
 Croydon Rotary Club is at the early stages of exploring what we can offer in a more flexible format for this group of people.
 We would like to hear from people interested in coming together in a more flexible format, so that together we can develop some innovative proposals.

-We are also interested in encouraging corporate organisations to join as a corporate member.
+We are also interested in encouraging corporate organisations to join as a Corporate Members or Business Partners.
 This is suitable for organisations whose staff are interested in Rotary but because of work commitments cannot join as individual members.
-If a company joins as a corporate member its staff will be able to attend lunch when available and to participate in fundraising and community events.

-There is much going on in Croydon Rotary Club and if you would like to explore joining us, please contact either Membership Officer Richard Wragg (see below) or the Secretary to arrange a time to meet us over lunch or at a venue and time convenient with you.
+There is much going on in Croydon Rotary Club and if you would like to explore joining us, please contact either Membership Officer, Stephen Kirkman (see below) or the Secretary to arrange a time to meet us over lunch or at a venue and time convenient with you.

 Our members have found that it is a truly rewarding experience.
 Here's what they say: